 As someone who is happy to call Bombay Bicycle Club my favourite band and my favourite soundtrack to almost any life event, their 2014 hiatus left me feeling something was very much missing.
 But, luckily enough, the band’s solo projects provided more than enough Bombay to keep me happily plodding along in a BBC free world.
 I was, therefore, ecstatic to have the opportunity to interview Bombay’s bassist, Ed Nash about his exciting solo project, Toothless.
 We talked inspiration, Greek mythology and Brudenell Social Club.

 Nash created Toothless in order to showcase material written in the back of Bombay tour bus, and the project had been bubbling in the back of Ed’s mind for some time.
-“I’d been making music in my own time for years but due to the commitment of Bombay I never had the time to do anything with it.
+“I’d been making music in my own time for years but due to the commitment of Bombay, I never had the time to do anything with it.
 When we decided to take a break, I finally had the time to give it a go.”
-It seems the band’s hiatus wasn’t the sad breakup some might think, instead an opportunity for the members to branch out and try something new.
+It seems the band’s hiatus wasn’t the sad breakup some might think.
+Instead, it was an opportunity for the members to branch out and try something new.

 [image: Atwood Magazine]